mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Installing Ruby from Source on Ubuntu.md

     ruby --version

+The output should be something like this:

+> ruby 2.2.3p173 (2015-08-18 revision 51636) [x86_64-linux]

-And let’s install Bundler, since that is the one Ruby GEM lots of Ruby applictaions like to use:
+When all is said and done, let’s install Bundler, since that is the one Ruby GEM lots of Ruby applictaions like to use:

     sudo gem install bundler

-#### Uninstalling Ruby 2.2.3 from source code.
+#### Uninstalling Ruby from source code.

 If you need to uninstall Ruby if it was installed from source, just do this.